alvart/proact/README.md

 ## Proact

-Proact is a model-view-dispatcher web framework on top of `purescript-react`.
+Proact is an event driven web framework on top of `purescript-react`.

-It exposes a clean monadic API to construct and compose components and to define event handlers with minimal code overhead.
-Unlike other dispatch architectures that use messages to communicate components, Proact dispatches event actions themselves which means there is less boilerplate code and more rapid development.
+It allows the user to define and encapsulate components in Monads and later compose them using profunctor lenses, prisms and traversals.
+Actions performing on the components' states are handled by event listeners which in turn are attached to native HTML controls.

-The components work on an underlying asynchronous layer which allows for cleaner asynchronous code but has the side effect that the rendering of the component will be delayed.
-Because of this, the user is encouraged to provide a "splash screen" that will show while the component loads the actual GUI.
+The components work on the Aff monad context which allows for cleaner asynchronous code.
+This, however, has the side effect that the rendering of the component will be delayed and because of this, the user is encouraged to provide a "splash screen" to be shown while the component loads the actual GUI.

 ## Installation
 ```sh